roeszler/toptails/README.md

 #### Bet Amount Area
 ![Bet Amount Area](assets/images/betAmountArea.webp)
   * This section is the first point of user interaction.
-  * Allows user to increment / decrement the bet amount that simultaneously decreases / icreases the bank area seen as 'Your Bank'.
+  * Allows user to increment / decrement the bet amount that simultaneously decreases / increases the bank area seen as 'Your Bank'.
   * Creates a sense of risk vs reward that is vital for making chance games fun and even compelling.
   * It has been created as an `<input type="number">` tag without the usual increase/decrease arrows that associate with this input.
-    * Althogh not conventional, the use of the 'unstyled' input button has permitted :
+    * Although not conventional, the use of the 'un-styled' input button has permitted :
       * Logging of amounts to console,
       * Direct user input (if so desired),
       * Event listener on the DOMContentLoaded event that fundamentally controls the game,